UP government slammed by Muslim outfit for granting land for Mosque away from Ayodhya

 The UP government on the advise of the Supreme Court allotted land for the Mosque at a place 18 kilometres from Faizabad district HQ.
 The land is 200 m from the Lucknow-Gorakhpur highway.

 On Wednesday Prime Minister Narendra Modi said that the government has formed a trust for the development of the Ram Temple in Ayodhya.
-The trust is called Sri Ram Janmabhoomi Tirath Kshetra, Prime Minister, Narendra Modi announced in the Lok Sabha
+The trust is called Sri Ram Janmabhoomi Tirath Kshetra, Prime Minister, Narendra Modi announced in the Lok Sabha.

 The PM's announcement was followed by chants of Jai Shri Ram in the House.
 The PM said that after the verdict on Ram Janmabhoomi, the people of India displayed remarkable faith in the democratic process.
 I salute the 130 crore people of the country, Modi also said.